 The next morning we went to a restaurant called Martin’s Tavern in Georgetown for brunch.
 I ordered the eggs benedict and Hannah got their banana french toast.
 So good.

 After brunch we walked around historic Georgetown and shopped on M street.
 This street has every store imaginable!

 We eventually came across the original Georgetown Cupcakes!
 There’s limited seating inside and long lines out front, but it’s worth it!
 We were able to enjoy our treat while watching cupcakes baking in the kitchen.
 I used to watch DC Cupcakes, so I recognized the kitchen from the show!
 Add this to your list of possibilities of what to see in Washington DC!

 From here we checked out some antique shops and neighborhoods filled with picturesque row houses.
 If you’re ever in Georgetown, check out O street and P street!

 After exploring Georgetown, we drove to Alexandria, VA.
-This city is about 40 minutes outside of D.C. and has a charming, historic downtown lined with fire-lit lanterns, restaurants, and shops.
+This city is about 40 minutes outside of the city and is a great option to add to your list of what to see in Washington DC.
+Alexandria has a charming, historic downtown lined with fire-lit lanterns, restaurants, and shops.
 We checked out the waterfront and rode the free trolley down King Street, the main street in Alexandria.